RamboRogers/runparakeet/README.md

 > base flashed on the board.
 Don't forget to authenticate to `nvcr.io` before
 > building: `docker login nvcr.io`.
 Jetson builds should also point pip at the
 > Jetson wheel index (via `TORCH_EXTRA_INDEX_URL`) and install the Triton stub.
+> If you still want to pin a specific `cuda-python` version, pass
+> `--build-arg CUDA_PYTHON_VERSION=<version>`; otherwise it is skipped.
+The
-> The Dockerfile handles the rest of the NeMo dependencies with the NVIDIA PyPI
+> Dockerfile handles the rest of the NeMo dependencies with the NVIDIA PyPI
 > mirror (`https://pypi.ngc.nvidia.com`).

 Run the container with the NVIDIA Container Runtime so the Parakeet model can